Posted on

 • contains no additives

-• is vegan & cruelty-free
+• is vegan and cruelty-free

 • is filtered twice for purity

-• is crafted for sensitive and menopausal skin
+• is crafted for sensitive skin

 • is UK-made

-• is designed for both intimacy AND massage
+• is designed for both intimacy and massage

 Slide & Glide Duo on a white towel massage ready

-How to Use Coconut Oil Lube
+How to Use Coconut Oil as a Natural Lubricant

 A small amount is all you need.